 Master Design & New Environments

-Autumn: Field research, design & science seminars, site specific case studies.
+Autumn: Field research, design & science seminars in collaboration with other universities, site-specific case studies.

 Spring: Creative residency with one of our partners in Iceland: we have established a unique network of stakeholders driving innovation in the environmental sphere.

 Final Projects/Final Thesis Students choose one of two tracks for the MA project: